 Gringotts Bank and Australian Embassy

-The famous elves' bench that appears in several of the movies, is inspired by the Australian Embassy in London, maybe you had passed by there and had not noticed the striking resemblance, but to give you a clearer picture of it, your guide will show you pictures from the movies that show that indeed the wizards' bench was inspired by this building.
+The famous goblin bank that appears in several of the movies, is inspired by the Australian Embassy in London, maybe you had passed by there and hadn't noticed the striking resemblance, but to give you a clearer picture of it, your guide will show you pictures from the movies that prove that indeed the wizarding bank was inspired by this building.

 Premieres and Trafalgar Square

-Not everything on this tour revolves around the locations of the films, you will also learn anecdotes about the actors and the significance of the saga and Trafalgar Square will be the place that the guide will probably choose to tell you.
-It is precisely from there that thousands of fans experienced the end of the saga as well as other moments related to the release of the films.
+Not everything on this tour revolves around the locations of the films, you will also learn anecdotes about the actors and the significance of the saga, and Trafalgar Square will probably be the place that the guide will choose to tell you.
+It is precisely from there where thousands of fans lived the final of the saga in addition to other moments related to the release of the films.

-4. Private tour of Harry Potter locations in London
+3. Private tours of Harry Potter locations in London

-If the two-hour tour is not enough for you, I recommend that you consider the possibility of a private tour of the locations of the saga: in which the guide will be dedicated exclusively to you and the group you are traveling with.
-This tour lasts three hours, is fully adaptable to your preferences and is available in English, Spanish and French.
+If the two-hour tour is too short for you, I recommend that you consider the possibility of a private tour of the Harry Potter saga's locations where the guide will be dedicated exclusively to you and the group you are traveling with.
+This tour lasts three hours, is fully adaptable to your preferences, and is available in English, Spanish, and French.

-This is a highly recommended option if you are traveling with children, as you can ask the guide to alternate locations from the movie with other London landmarks during the tour.
+It is a highly recommended option if you are traveling with children, as you can ask the guide to alternate locations from the film with other London landmarks during the tour.

 Organize your Harry Potter guided tour in London

-If you decide to take a guided tour of the Harry Potter universe in London, whether it is a group tour or a private tour, there are a few things to keep in mind:
+If you decide to take a guided tour of the Harry Potter universe in London, whether it is in a group or if you have chosen the private tour, you have to take into account some details:

-- As the tour is on foot, it is logical that you will not visit all the locations as London is a huge city and many of them are quite separated from each other.
+- As the tour is on foot, you will not be able to visit all the locations as London is a huge city and many of them are quite separated from each other.

 - The meeting point will always be in a central location that you can easily reach from your accommodation.
-If you have any questions you can ask your guide once you have booked your place or request a pick up at your hotel for a surcharge.
+If you have any questions you can ask your guide once you have booked your place or ask for a surcharge to be picked up from your hotel.

-- If you have the London Pass, you will have included a tour where you will see locations from Harry Potter and many other movies that were filmed or inspired in London such as Mary Poppins, Sherlock Holmes or James Bond.
-You have more information about the city passes in this article on London Pass:.
+- If you have the London Pass, you will have included a tour where you will see locations from Harry Potter and many other movies that were filmed or inspired in London such as Mary Poppins, Sherlock Holmes, or James Bond.
+You have more information about the city tours in this article on London Pass.

 - Take a look at the theater listings when you have decided on your trip to London.
-You may, with luck, be able to see a performance of Harry Potter and the Cursed Legacy.
+You may, with luck, be able to catch a performance of the Harry Potter and the Cursed Legacy play.

-If you have decided to get to know the Harry Potter universe in London, but you want to explore it on your own: it is possible.
-The added value of the tour is to know the exact locations in addition to contextualize them with respect to the saga, but that does not imply that these places are closed to the public so you can take a map and mark such emblematic sites as:
+If you've decided to get to know the Harry Potter universe in London, but want to explore it on your own: it's possible.
+The added value of the tour is to know the exact locations, and in addition, to put them in the context of the saga, but that does not mean that these places can't be visited on a self-guided tour.
+Get a map and mark such emblematic sites as:

-- King Cross station where you will find platform 9 and ¾.
+- King Cross station where you'll find Platform 9 and ¾.

-- The Regent's Park Zoo where you will find the reptile house where the scene where we first saw Harry performing magic to free a snake from its cage was filmed.
+- The Regent's Park Zoo where you'll find the reptile house where the scene where we first saw Harry performing magic to free a snake from its cage was filmed.

-- The Whinging neighborhood in which the famous number 4 Privet Drive is located.
+- The Whinging neighborhood where the famous number 4 Privet Drive is located.

 - The Australian embassy that inspired the Gringotts bank.